External Memory Series — File-based memory for AI-assisted work (overview · 1 Implementation · 2 Productivity · 3 vs the diagram · 4 Governance)

 - Input: 50 × 30,000 = 1.5M tokens

-Anthropic describes Sonnet 4.6 as delivering "Opus-level reasoning" at Sonnet pricing.
-For most professional coding tasks—refactoring, debugging, architecture, test generation—Sonnet 4.6 is sufficient.
-Reserve GPT-5.5 or Opus 4.7 for tasks where mistakes are expensive: migrations, security reviews, or complex system design.
+For most professional coding work — refactoring, debugging, architecture, test generation — Sonnet 4.6 is sufficient.
+Reserve GPT-5.5 or Opus 4.7 (each roughly 2× the price) for tasks where mistakes are expensive: migrations, security reviews, complex system design.

 Practical Recommendation